PsionicRaposa/Modern-UI-For-Hlockey/README.md

 Modern userstyle UI for Hlockey meant to be used with Stylus.

+Works on most Chromium based browsers.

+Works on the Kiwi and Yandex mobile browsers.

 Expect bug fixes in the coming weeks.

 Future plans may include Light and Team based theming options.